wildlifesense/coordextractor/README.md

 ## Installation
   1. Install python: https://www.python.org/downloads/
-  2. Install Pillow, pyproj, and GPSPhoto:
+  2. Install Pillow, pyproj, and GPSPhoto.
+Type the following in a command prompt, assuming your pip works:
   ```
   pip install pillow
   pip install pyproj
   pip install GPSPhoto
   ```
+  You may need to alter the above for admin privileges.
 For instructions on installing python packages, see https://packaging.python.org/en/latest/tutorials/installing-packages/.

 ## Nearly Complete Goals